Contribution

 Work within boundaries

-Although tempting to think further ahead, it's better practice to work out what component(s) are required for immediate work.
+Although tempting to think further ahead, it's a better practice to determine which component(s) are required for immediate work.

-Using this as a baseline, you can work through the variations that'll be changing using just those properties (for example, toggling images or buttons).
+Using this as a baseline, you can work through the variations that'll change using only those properties (for example, by toggling images or buttons).

 Remember, components can be improved and ideated, and the first release does not have to be the final answer.